 Since I’m starting a woodworking business, I’m planning to invest in a CNC.
 A small CNC machine costs around $2,000 and can make everything from cutting boards to skateboards.
 All you have to do is create the design in CAD and let the machine do the work for you.

-Although I’ll still need to finish the pieces by applying stain, it will take me far less time to add some final touches than to make all of my products by hand.
+Although I’ll still need to finish the pieces by applying stains, it will take me far less time to add some final touches than to make all of my products by hand.
 CNC machines do require a sizable upfront investment.
-But over time, it will more than pay for itself considering how much time and labor it will save me.
+But over time, it will more than pay for itself, considering how much time and labor it will save me.

 To reduce labor costs and increase efficiency in your business, research processes and figure out how other creatives in your industry save time.
-If you’re a knitter, for example, you may be able to get a knitting machine to churn out sweaters.
+For example, if you’re a knitter, you may be able to get a knitting machine to churn out sweaters.
 Metalworkers may find CNC plasma cutters helpful, and jewelry designers can bring their creations to life faster using a 3D printer.

 Save On Shipping

-Although I plan to sell my products online, I’m hoping that I’ll make most of my sales in person.
-I live in a tourist town, so I’m going to rent a booth at the local farmer’s market during vacation season.
+Although I plan to sell my products online, I’m hoping to make most of my sales in person.
+I live in a tourist town, so I’m going to rent a booth at the local farmer’s market during the vacation season.
 My farmer’s market has affordable booth rental rates, so selling in person will be cheaper for me than shipping my products across the country.

 If selling in person isn’t feasible for you, check out our post on how to save on shipping.
-You may be able to get better rates by using a shipping platform like Shippo that charges less than the post office.
+You may get better rates by using a shipping platform like Shippo that charges less than the post office.

-After factoring in material costs, labor, and overhead, it can be hard to make your handmade business profitable.
-Hopefully this post gives you some ideas to help you manage your expenses so you can get compensated properly for your hard work.
+It can be hard to make your handmade business profitable after factoring in material costs, labor, and overhead.
+Hopefully, this post gives you some ideas to help you manage your expenses and get adequately compensated for your hard work.